New / Enhanced Logics

 AbsorbOverDamage=false ; boolean

-SelfHealing=0.0 ; double, percents or absolute
+SelfHealing=0.0 ; floating point value, percents or absolute

-SelfHealing.Rate=0.0 ; double, ingame minutes
+SelfHealing.Rate=0.0 ; floating point value, ingame minutes

 SelfHealing.RestartInCombat=true ; boolean